 You can check the status of your application by looking at the application checklist.
 When your application is complete, it will say “Ready for Review.”
 Your application status will remain “Ready for Review” until you receive an admissions decision.

-We will reach out to you if we require any additional documents or information.
+Penn will reach out to you if they require any additional documents or information.

 To check the status of your application, please look at your application checklist.
-If your checklist reads “Materials Needed,” that indicates that we have not yet received one of the required documents: a letter of recommendation or official TOEFL test scores.
+If your checklist reads “Materials Needed,” that indicates that Penn has not yet received one of the required documents: a letter of recommendation or official TOEFL test scores.

-Your checklist status will say “Ready for Review” when we consider your application complete.
+Your checklist status will say “Ready for Review” when they consider your application complete.
 Your checklist will remain as “Ready for Review” until you are sent an admissions decision.

 No!
 In fact, it’s better if you submit your application as soon as possible.
-We are only able to link letters of recommendation and English proficiency requirements to your application after it is submitted.
+Penn is only able to link letters of recommendation and English proficiency requirements to your application after it is submitted.

 No, the GRE is optional.
 If submitted, exam results will be taken into consideration in the evaluation process and can have a favorable impact.